In 2021, tuition for full-time students at Jacksonville College was $5,040 a year.

-Jacksonville College is a private, religious institution, so it has the same tuition for residents of Texas as it does for residents from other states.
+Jacksonville College is a private, religious institution, so it has the same tuition for students from Texas as it does for residents from other states.

 Jacksonville Baptist College has the same tuition for international students as for those from out of state.